enso-org/enso/docs/language-server/protocol-language-server.md

 - **Visibility:** Public

 The request may fail if the requesting client does not have permission to edit that file, or if the client is requesting a save of an outdated version.
+Note that language-server autosaves changes to the file, making this operation obsolete.

 #### Parameters